sotomita/bsod/README.md

 # BSoD
-BSoD(BalloonScope on Deck) is a package in Python for reading, visualizing radiosonde data.
+BSoD(BalloonScope on Deck) is a package in Python for reading and visualizing radiosonde data.
 This module was developed for Seisui-maru 2407 cruise.

 <p align="center">